 The next morning we went back to the piste for the final day at ski school.
 It was race day – the downhill slalom.
 Ready for action, I crouched down for maximum speed.
 I crossed the finish line.
 ‘But was my time good enough?’
 I wondered.
 I waited for my name to be called.
 I was in third place – by just one second.
 Yes, I’d done it.
 I collected my medal with a huge grin on my face.
 And I made myself a promise – I’ll be back next year and I’ll be going for gold.

 LIVIGNO THE LOWDOWN

-Directski.com has a week’s selfcatering stay in Livigno at the Soldanella Apartments based on four people sharing, including return flights and transfers.
+Directski.com has a week’s self-catering stay in Livigno at the Soldanella Apartments based on four people sharing, including return flights and transfers.
 The Hotel San Carlo offers half-board accommodation and transfers.
 For more info, call +44 800 358 0448, or visit www.directski.com.

 Livigno’s duty-free status makes it a shopper’s paradise.
 Ski jackets and boots are all great value.
-You can buy most of the popular winter sport brands at bargain prices, too.
+You can buy most of the popular winter sports brands at bargain prices, too.
 Wines and spirits are also heavily discounted and available at the local supermarkets.
 Most accept all the major credit cards.
 However, there are limited cash machines in the town and they empty very quickly, so always carry a little on you.

 WHERE TO EAT

-The easiest way to travel into the resort is by bus and your lift pass includes bus travel.
+The easiest way to travel to the resort is by bus and your lift pass includes bus travel.
 Although they run regularly, they do get very busy in the mornings when everyone heads into town with their ski gear.